Welcome to the

 For more, see About the project, Our work, and the Team.
 We also have a Substack blog.

-You can also download the slides from our 25 July 2025 presentation to the Artifical Intelligence working group of the Commonwealth Association of Legislative Counsel from the files in the AI section of our OSF site - “CRLP - CALC AI Working Group 25-7-25.pptx” (you should be able to use the 3 dots to download even if the slides do not display).
+- AI - See the slides from our 25 July 2025 presentation to the Artifical Intelligence working group of the Commonwealth Association of Legislative Counsel in the files in the AI section of our OSF site (you should be able to download the slides even if OSF fails to display them).